pmsoftware/dbfit/CONTRIBUTING.md

 	##### Eclipse

-	An Eclipse project can be created by running (on the host or guest, depending upon from where you'll run Eclipse):
+	An Eclipse project can be created by running:

 		dbfit-java$ ../gradlew eclipse